-At St Michael's School non-attendance is managed through regular contact with families to ensure a child's well-being.
+At St Michael's School, non-attendance is managed through regular contact with families to ensure a child's well-being.
 Regular reminders in the school newsletter are also used.
-Students whose attendance is causing concern are followed up by the school Principal.
+Students, whose attendance is causing concern, have their attendance followed up by the School Principal.